 - train other leaders to enhance their ministries in local churches and organizations;

-- A Master of Divinity degree or its equivalent with a GPA of at least 3.0 (B or 83.5-86.4 %).
+- A Master of Divinity degree from an ATS or ATA accredited school, or its equivalent with a GPA of at least 3.0 (B or 83.5-86.4 %).
 Applicants with a lower GPA may take two courses first and will be accepted with an average total grade of B or above.
 Applicants with an M.A. degree or its equivalent must complete the M.Div. requirement prior to the completion of 18 credit units of D.Min. courses.

 - At least three years of experience in full-time ministry with good standing after receiving the M.Div. degree.
 Applicants with only two years of ministry experience after receiving the M.Div. degree may apply only if they have over two years of full-time ministry experience prior to the M.Div. degree.
 Applicants with an M.A. degree must have five years of experience in full-time ministry with good standing.